szumaster1/game/README.md

 #### Installation

-To start the game, double-click `530-game.exe`
+To start the game, double-click `launch.exe`

 #### Configuration